DanielAtias610/ISIC2024-Skin-Cancer-Detection-with-3D-TBP/README.md

 ### Dataset
 The dataset used in this project is sourced from the [ISIC 2024 Kaggle Challenge]([url](https://www.kaggle.com/competitions/isic-2024-challenge/data)).

-Download the dataset from Kaggle and extract it into the following directories:
+Download the dataset from Kaggle and extract it into your project directory, for example:
 ![image](https://github.com/user-attachments/assets/179309f0-c543-467d-94b5-dd887cfddba1)

 The dataset contains: